fergusonjason/astro_python_neo4j/README.md

 # astro_python_neo4j

-This is my project to create a cross-referenced astronomical catalog database using neo4j.
-I'm also trying to remember the Python I learned in a class 2 years ago and then proceeded to forget.
+This is a bunch of trash code intended to import various astronomical libraries into a neo4j graph database.